ruddski/Digital-Skills-Gitbook/collaboration-communication-and-participation/README.md

 **Scaffolded learning:** Learn how each of these tools enables all who engage an opportunity to learn at different skill levels, whether you are a novice or expert.

+**Online discussions** How to participate effectively in online discussions.